gogotanaka/dydx/README.md

 # This gem is obsolete.
-See https://github.com/gogotanaka/q
+See [Hilbert](https://github.com/gogotanaka/Hilbert)
-# Dydx is new MATH Language on Ruby.

 ### Since you report a bug, I will fix it within 24 hours.

 [![Build Status](https://travis-ci.org/gogotanaka/dydx.svg?branch=master)](https://travis-ci.org/gogotanaka/dydx)

-The most important thing in this DSL is

-we can handle math in the same sense sense of the math on paper.
+Q makes it possible to enjoy mathematics on PC without losing the feeling that you can get from using Pen and Paper.

 ex. limit, trigonometric functions and logarithmic.

-## We should enjoy MATH even using PC.
+## We can enjoy mathematics even using PC.
 (to say nothing of using pen.)

 After `inlcude Dydx` , ruby become like other language.